 Canada unveils major aid package to battle coronavirus outbreak, ready to do more

-Canadian Prime Minister Justin Trudeau on Wednesday said his government would provide C$27 billion ($18.6 billion) in support directly to families and businesses struggling because of the coronavirus outbreak, and it stands ready to do more.
-It was his biggest move yet to combat the economic impact of the fast-spreading virus, which has infected some 600 Canadians in all 10 provinces, killing nine.
-In an unprecedented move, Canada and the United States shut their vast common border to non-essential travel.
+Canadian Prime Minister Justin Trudeau said on Wednesday his government would provide C$27 billion ($18.6 billion) in direct support to families and businesses struggling because of the coronavirus outbreak, and stood ready to do more.
+It was his biggest move yet to combat the economic impact of the fast-spreading virus, which has infected some 700 Canadians in all 10 provinces, killing nine.
+In an unprecedented move, Canada and the United States shut their vast common border on Wednesday to non-essential travel.

-"No Canadian should have to worry about paying their rent or buying groceries during this difficult time," Trudeau told reporters outside his home, where he has been under quarantine since last week when his wife tested positive for COVID-19. "(These) economic measures will ensure that our economy rebounds after this ...
+"No Canadian should have to worry about paying their rent or buying groceries during this difficult time," Trudeau told reporters outside his home, where he has been under quarantine since last week when his wife tested positive for COVID-19, the respiratory disease caused by the coronavirus. "(These) economic measures will ensure that our economy rebounds after this. ...
 Our government is prepared to do more."

 Talks with airlines and the oil-and-gas sector about specific aid to them are ongoing, Morneau said.
-Ottawa will soon announce a significant investment in Alberta - the heart of the country's struggling energy sector - which will include funding to clean up orphan wells.
+Ottawa will soon announce a significant investment in Alberta - the heart of the country's struggling energy sector - which will include funding to clean up orphan wells, sites no longer in production that have no legal owner.
 "We still think the government needs to do more to secure a strong recovery further down the line," Stephen Brown, a senior economist at Capital Economics, said in a note.

+In recent days, authorities have shuttered schools, closed bars and restaurants, and are encouraging people to stay at home.
+MORE RATE CUTS?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)